Royal Society of Arts

-The Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA), also known as the Royal Society of Arts or more commonly by its acronym RSA, is a London-based organisation committed to finding practical solutions to social challenges.
+The Royal Society for the Encouragement of Arts, Manufactures and Commerce, commonly known as the Royal Society of Arts (RSA), is a London-based organisation.

 The RSA's mission expressed in the founding charter was to "embolden enterprise, enlarge science, refine art, improve our manufacturers and extend our commerce", but also of the need to alleviate poverty and secure full employment.
-On its website, the RSA characterises itself as "an enlightenment organisation committed to finding innovative practical solutions to today's social challenges".

-Notable past Fellows (before 1914, Members) include Charles Dickens, Benjamin Franklin, Stephen Hawking, Karl Marx, Adam Smith, Marie Curie, Nelson Mandela, David Attenborough, Judi Dench, William Hogarth, John Diefenbaker, and Tim Berners-Lee.
+Notable Fellows (before 1914, called Members) include Charles Dickens, Benjamin Franklin, Stephen Hawking, Karl Marx, Adam Smith, Marie Curie, Nelson Mandela, David Attenborough, Judi Dench, William Hogarth, John Diefenbaker, and Tim Berners-Lee.
 Today, the RSA has fellows elected from 80 countries worldwide.

 History

 Founded in 1754 by William Shipley as the Society for the Encouragement of Arts, Manufactures and Commerce, it was granted a Royal Charter in 1847, and the right to use the term "Royal" in its name by King Edward VII in 1908.
-Members of the society became known as "fellows" from 1914 onwards.
+Members of the society became known as 'Fellows' from 1914.

 In the nineteenth century, The Great Exhibition of the Works of Industry of All Nations was organised by Prince Albert, Henry Cole, Francis Henry, George Wallis, Charles Dilke and other members of the society as a celebration of modern industrial technology and design.

+In September 2023, RSA workers voted to strike for the first time in the organisation's 270 year history, saying management had entered into pay negotiations in "bad faith".

 Leadership

-The RSA's Patron was Elizabeth II.
-The RSA's president is The Princess Royal (who replaced her father, The Duke of Edinburgh, in 2011), its Chairman is Tim Eyles, and its Chief Executive since September 2021 is former Bank of England Chief Economist Andy Haldane.
+The RSA's patron is Anne, Princess Royal (who had replaced her father, Prince Philip, Duke of Edinburgh, as President in 2011), its chairman is Loyd Grossman, and its chief executive since September 2025 is former chairman and chief executive of Universal Music UK David Joseph.

 Presidents

 Fellowship

 Fellowship is granted to applicants "who are aligned with the RSA's vision and share in our values."
 Some prospective fellows are approached by the RSA and invited to join in recognition of their work; some are nominated or "fast-tracked" by existing fellows and RSA staff, or by partner organisations such as the Churchill Fellowship; others make their own applications with accompanied references, which are reviewed by a formal admissions panel consisting of RSA trustees and fellowship councillors.
-As of 2022, the RSA has adopted an inclusive policy and stated that acceptance to the fellowship does not require the applicant to be "a leader in your industry or a CEO of an NGO but they must demonstrate excellence in their field of practice and be recognised for their contributions".

-Fellows of the RSA are entitled to use the post-nominal letters "FRSA" after their name.
+Fellows of the RSA are entitled to use the post-nominal letters FRSA.
 They also gain access to the RSA Library and to other premises in central London.
 Fellows pay an annual charitable subscription to the RSA.
 Alongside this, all new Fellows pay a one-off registration fee.